papersgpt/chatpdflocal/README.md

 ### Step 1: Download and Install

-1. First, **download the latest PapersGPT**.
+1. First, download the latest [PapersGPT](https://github.com/papersgpt/papersgpt-for-zotero/releases/download/papersgpt-v0.3.1/papersgpt-v0.3.1.xpi).
 2. Then, install the downloaded Zotero plugin file.
-For more details, [please see here]().
+For more details, please see [here](https://www.papersgpt.com/blogs/cookbook-papersgpt).

 ### Step 2: Start Chatting with a PDF or Multiple PDFs